mihisg/NewerSMBW_stuff/README.md

     //At last there are the states the sprite can be in.
 A sprite can be in only one state at a specific time
     //The states are coded seperately
-    //if your sprite does not need multiply states (for example a star coin has just one state, which is spinning at one certain point)
+    //if your sprite does not need multiply states (for example a star coin has just one state,
+    //which is spinning at one certain point)
     //yout don't need the following section

     //first make clear that this class can use states